Canada in my memory lane… was a frozen one.

 This is one of the best things to do in Niagara Falls with kids as the trails are well-marked and not very difficult.
 That being said, you do need proper hiking shoes and it’s wise to bring a jacket in case the weather suddenly changes.
 The trails start at the staircase next to the Information Center and end at the Niagara River’s edge.
 The views over the bright blue Niagara River and Niagara River Whirlpool are very impressive!

 Bring along some drinks and snacks and have a little picnic at one of the lovely spots in this beautiful Nature Reserve.
 It’s best to arrive relatively early, around 10 am so you can hike before most people arrive.
-Around lunchtime, the parking is usually full and the trail are much busier than during the morning (late in the afternoon is also a quieter time to visit).
+Around lunchtime, the parking is usually full and the trail is much busier than during the morning (late in the afternoon is also a quieter time to visit).